prepare_tron_claim_rewards

 Register the VaultPilot MCP server in PolicyLayer and add a rule for prepare_tron_claim_rewards: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches VaultPilot MCP.
 Nothing to install.

-prepare_tron_claim_rewards is a Execute tool with high risk.
-Execute tools should be rate-limited and have argument validation enabled.
+prepare_tron_claim_rewards is a Financial tool with critical risk.
+Critical-risk tools should be blocked by default and only enabled with explicit human approval.

 Yes.
 Add a rate_limit block to the prepare_tron_claim_rewards rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.